 The overnight camp is Growing Green.
 This camp is held on a beautiful campus in the Pocono Mountains and runs for 5 weeks each summer.
 Campers attend for one or more weeks each summer.
 Camp starts Sunday after lunch, and ends Friday after lunch.
 Campers must be at least 10 years old to attend.

-LEAP (Learning, Enrichment, and Partnership) is a summer program offered in Berks County and the Lehigh Valley that provides opportunities for teens and young adults ages 13-25 to volunteer, explore career options, develop peer networks, and discover recreational activities in their communities.
-This unique program offers young adults access to their communities Monday through Friday from 9am to 2pm during the months of June and July.
+LEAP (Learning, Enrichment, and Partnership) is a summer program offered in Berks County and the Lehigh Valley that provides opportunities for teens and young adults ages 13-22 to volunteer, explore career options, develop peer networks, and discover recreational activities in their communities.

 Saturday Respite: September through May: